 That’s the constipation round up as of now.
 Let us know if we missed any that work for you.

 As a final word, please bear in mind that some prescription medications, like anti-depressants or sleep medications, which work by numbing nerve impulses, may interfere with the peristaltic motion of the colon.
 If you are on any of these and are suffering from constipation, consult with your doctor.
+You may check out a comprehensive list of supplements that help in constipation.

 Go regularly, smile a lot, and live long!